-10. Payment to the receiver with respect to SouthPac's companies is also improper because the receiver acted as an advocate seeking inclusion of the companies in the receivership order.
+- 11. Payment to the receiver with respect to SouthPac's companies is also improper because the receiver acted as an advocate seeking inclusion of the companies in the receivership order.
 A receiver is prohibited from seeking to be appointed receiver over a company and then charge those companies for its work as receiver.
 Rather, by law a receiver must be disinterested.
 Booth v.
 Clark, 58 US 322, 331 (1855).
-Similarly, the receiver's requested fees must be excluded because the receiver is not entitled to compensation from receivership assets for his role as an advocate against a party.

-11. The fees run up by the receiver and his law firm are unreasonable and include fees and charges prohibited by law.
-For example, the receiver and his law firm have charged for executing upon property exempt from execution as a matter of law, such as Mr. Baron's Roth IRAs.
-Seizure of exempt assets appears to be around half, or more, of the entire receivership with respect to Mr. Baron.

-12. The fees are also excessive and unnecessary.
+Similarly, the receiver's requested fees must be excluded because the receiver is not entitled to compensation from receivership assets for his role as an advocate against a party. - 12.
+The fees run up by the receiver and his law firm are unreasonable and include fees and charges prohibited by law.
+For example, the receiver and his law firm have charged for executing upon property exempt from execution as a matter of law, such as Mr. Baron's Roth IRAs, and for the costs of seeking their fees, etc. - 13.
+The fees are also excessive, duplicative, and unnecessary.
 Mr. Baron complied with this Court's injunction order with respect to his assets, even though it was issued without notice, without supporting affidavit, and without supporting findings, in violation of the law and rules of procedure.
 There was no necessity to run up fees to obtain the information on Mr. Baron's accounts-he provided the information and bank statements to the receiver.
+The receiver has also run up substantial fees for matters fabricated by the receiver, and charged for drafting additional fraudulent filings in 'defense' of the receiver's prior fraudulent filings.
+Also, in light of the grossly excessive billing already submitted by the receiver, the current receiver motions are excessive and unreasonable